-DOWNTOWN 500 ZINE IS PRESENTING THE SOUTHERN COASTS OF SYDNEY AUSTRALIA
+DOWNTOWN 500 ZINE IS SURFING TO THE SOUTHERN COASTS OF SYDNEY AUSTRALIA

 AN 36 YEARS OLD PAINTER AND INSTALLATION ARTIST.
-HE HAS HAD SOLO EXHIBITIONS ACROSS AUSTRALIA, UNITED STATES, EUROPE, AND UK.
-HE IS NOTABLE WITHIN THE LOWBROW
+HE HAS HAD SOLO EXHIBITIONS ACROSS AUSTRALIA, UNITED STATES, EUROPE, AND THE UK.
+THE LOWBROW.

 ANTHONY LISTER IS ONE OF AUSTRALIA’S RENOWNED ARTISTS.
 LISTER’S WORK PRESENTS US WITH A GRIMY FUSION OF HIGH AND LOWBROW CULTURE WITH INFLUENCES FROM SOME AREAS AND GENRES, INCLUDING STREET ART, EXPRESSIONISM, POP ART, AND CONTEMPORARY YOUTH CULTURE, OFTEN DRAWING FROM TELEVISION AND THE “MISGUIDED ROLE MODELS” THAT RESULT.

-ANTHONY: – I was born in Australia, raised by a single mum.
+ANTHONY: – I was born in Australia and raised by a single mum.
 A middle boy of three.

 DT 500 ZINE:- How did you gig the creativity?